lukamiletic95/papers/System model - consensus & gossip.md

 For that reason, there is a probability that the validator set will never change, for example in a network where there is a certain number of validators whose voting power dominates over others'.

 However, that does not happen always, and because, the network protocol must ensure that each *FN* has fresh information about the validator set.
-This is the reason
+This is the reason for storing the validator set inside the *CFG* file. -- ovo ne
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2MjgzNzk4MSwxMTQ1ODY2MTQ3LDIxNz
+eyJoaXN0b3J5IjpbNDUwODEyNjEzLDExNDU4NjYxNDcsMjE3Nz
-c1MjI5NCwtNDAyOTM1NzgyLDE4MTI4MjI4ODFdfQ==
+UyMjk0LC00MDI5MzU3ODIsMTgxMjgyMjg4MV19
 -->